ESTA Visa America: FAQs

 ESTA approval lasts two years or up to the date of your passport’s expiry, whichever is earlier.

 Importantly, this does not grant the holder permission to remain in the US for two years.
+Entry granted under the VWP permits a maximum stay of 90 days.

 How many trips is ESTA valid for?